 - Rear-end accidents: In most cases, the rear driver is at fault.
 There are some cases in which the driver in front is at fault, but these situations are rare.

 - Left-turn accidents: If you are hit by someone making a left-hand turn while you are traveling straight in your lane, it is usually the other driver’s fault.
-However, the other driver may claim that you changed lanes, were speeding, or ran a red light; this is another time where evidence like a police report or eyewitness statements may be important.
+However, the other driver may claim that you changed lanes, were speeding, or ran a red light.
+This is another time where evidence like a police report or eyewitness statements may be important.

 Our firm has seen many claims where fault seems clear, but that turned into fights over fault and liability.
 We can help prove that the other driver is liable for the accident.